Sustainable management of irrigation and fertilization in quinoa

 Results

-The expected results are the reduction of yield gaps linked to inadequate irrigation and fertilization management in quinoa.
-Through the improvement in irrigation and fertilization techniques, the water-limited yield boundaries will be reached.
-To do this, the generation of knowledge will be combined with the development of online tools freely accesible by farmers, technicians and reseearchers in the agriculture field.
-The environmental impact of agriculture arising from the inadequate or excesive use of water and nitrogen will also be reduced.
-The yield increase linked to a more efficient resource use will contribute to an improvement of farmers quality of life, by improving their farm profits.
+We expect to reach water-limited yield boundaries through improvements in irrigation and fertilization techniques.
+Knowledge generated will be combined with the development of online tools freely accesible by farmers, technicians and researchers in the agricultural field.
+The environmental impact of agriculture arising from the inadequate or excessive use of water and nitrogen will also be reduced.
+The yield increase linked to more efficient resource use will improve profits and farmers’ quality of life.

 Beneficiaries